Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/noisy-controls.md

 # Noisy controls

 Noisy controls are those that can change value without any actual or intentional user interaction required.
-A good example of this is an accelerometer or gyroscope sensor in a cellphone.
-Even if the cellphone is at rest, there are usually fluctuations in the control's value readings.
+For example, they gyroscope sensor in a cellphone provides noisy input data because even if the cellphone is at rest, there are usually fluctuations in the control's value readings.
 Another example are orientation readings from a head-mounted display.

 Some built-in control types are marked as **noisy**.
 You can query this using the  [`InputControl.noisy`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_noisy) property, or by inspecting the control types in the [Input Debugger window](the-input-debugger-window.md).